d-barrow/Raspberry-Pi-ssh-Live-Temperature-Monitor--with-Max-Tracking-/readme.md

 # Raspberry Pi Live Temperature Monitor (with Max Tracking)

 This script provides a live, color-coded temperature dashboard to watch your Raspberry Pi from the comfort of your terminal.
+You can modify the `sleep` interval (currently 5 seconds) and adjust the SSH login (`pi@raspberrypi.local`) as needed.

 <img src="Raspberry%20Pi%20Live%20Temperature%20Monitor%20(with%20Max%20Tracking).webp" alt="Screenshot" width="30%"/>